 As parents, we want to encourage our kids to be healthy and fit.
-Youth sports offer many benefits, not only for physical fitness, but also for the development of social skills, and learning about teamwork, sportsmanship and leadership.
+Youth sports offer many benefits, not only for physical fitness but also for the development of social skills and learning about teamwork, sportsmanship and leadership.

 Welia Health’s Sports Medicine team will work with your children and teens for all types of sports-related injuries and issues, whether they occur on or off the playing field.
-From acute injuries such sprains and broken bones to pain resulting from overuse, the Welia Health Sports Medicine specialists are experts in accurately diagnosing the problem and providing the most suitable treatment.
+From acute injuries such as sprains and broken bones to pain resulting from overuse, the Welia Health Sports Medicine specialists are experts in accurately diagnosing the problem and providing the most suitable treatment.

-Our team also has experience and expertise in concussion management.
-Each child with a concussion undergoes a comprehensive assessment including memory testing, cognitive function, balance, and a vestibular assessment (commonly known as VOMS).
+Our team has experience and expertise in concussion management.
+Each child with a concussion undergoes a comprehensive assessment, including memory testing, cognitive function, balance, and a vestibular assessment (commonly known as VOMS).
 Computerized testing with ImPACT is also offered.
 The information gained from the comprehensive assessment is used to create an individualized treatment plan to get your child feeling better and back to their activity safely

 Giving a perspective—youth sports injury statistics

 As with any physical activity, the potential for injury is very real among youth participants.
 There are nearly 30 million children and adolescents that participate in youth sports within the United States, according to the Centers for Disease Control and Prevention, a number that is on the rise.

 See common youth sports injuries.

 - High school athletes account for an estimated 2 million injuries and 500,000 doctor visits, and 30,000 hospitalizations each year.

 - More than 3.5 million kids under the age of 14 receive some sort of medical treatment for sports injuries each year.